 Using lasers to make three-dimensional images of objects may sound like a novelty or a form of art.
 But holograms have an increasing number of practical uses.
 Scientists can use holograms to study objects in three dimensions, and they can use acoustical holography to create three-dimensional reconstructions of sound waves.
 Holographic memory has also become an increasingly common method of storing large amounts of data in a very small space.
 Some researchers even believe that the human brain stores information in a manner that is much like a hologram.
 Although holograms don't currently move like they do in the movies, researchers are studying ways to project fully 3-D holograms into visible air.
 In the future, you may be able to use holograms to do everything from watching TV to deciding which hair style will look best on you.

-To learn more about holograms, follow the links on the next page.
+To learn more about holograms, follow the links below.

 - Encyclopedia Britannica.
 "Holography."
 Encyclopedia Britannica Online.
 (4/9/2007)